SNL-UCSB/cs176b-assignments/winter22/assignment1/README.md

 * `monitor.p4`
 * Graph for Task 1

-Please send these deliverables to the teaching staff, Rohan, over email.
+Please send these deliverables to the teaching staff, Rohan, over email with the subject "YOUR FULL NAME: CS176B Assginemnt 1".
 Please cc Arpit and Punnal to that email.

 In case you tried to solve the bonus point problems, then please send us a small writeup explaining how you implemented and tested the new features.